Need help? We are available to speak to you 7 days a weekRead More

 In the event that your relationship ends while holding a temporary partner visa, there's a possibility that your visa could be revoked.
 Your primary responsibility is to inform the Department of Home Affairs about the change in your relationship status.
 Below, we outline the steps to follow for notifying the Department.

 Once you've informed the Department, they will provide an opportunity for you to explain your circumstances.
 They will then assess whether the cause of your relationship breakdown aligns with their accepted reasons.
-You'll need to substantiate your claim with evidence, which will undergo thorough evaluation.
+You'll need to substantiate your claim with evidence, which will undergo a thorough evaluation.

 Should the Department find your explanation and evidence satisfactory, you may be eligible for a permanent visa.
 However, if your explanation or evidence falls short of their criteria, the Department may proceed with visa cancellation proceedings, potentially resulting in your departure from Australia.
 It's crucial to handle this process diligently and seek professional guidance if needed.